vickywane/vickywane/README.md

 # Hi There 👋,

-I'm Nwani Victory, a software engineer and techical writer.
+I'm Nwani Victory, a software engineer and a techical writer.

 I have worked as a Frontend and Fullstack Engineer for several organizations in building accessible and sustainable client-side applications.
 I have also written quality technical articles for several developer-focused blogs and communities.